Water pollution: Impacts

 Oxygen depletion, resulting from nitrogen pollution and eutrophication, is a common cause of fish kills.

 Ecosystems

-Water pollution is a major global environmental problem because it can result in the degradation of all aquatic ecosystems – fresh, coastal, and ocean waters.
-The specific contaminants leading to pollution in water include a wide spectrum of chemicals, pathogens, and physical changes such as elevated temperature.
+Water pollution is a major global environmental problem because it can degrade all aquatic ecosystems, including freshwater, coastal, and ocean waters.
+The specific contaminants that lead to water pollution include a wide range of chemicals, pathogens, and physical changes such as elevated temperature.
 While many of the chemicals and substances that are regulated may be naturally occurring (calcium, sodium, iron, manganese, etc.) the concentration usually determines what is a natural component of water and what is a contaminant.
 High concentrations of naturally occurring substances can have negative impacts on aquatic flora and fauna.
 Oxygen-depleting substances may be natural materials such as plant matter (e.g. leaves and grass) as well as human-made chemicals.
 Other natural and anthropogenic substances may cause turbidity (cloudiness) which blocks light and disrupts plant growth, and clogs the gills of some fish species.